shawdm/darrenshaw_org/cv.md

 ## Profile
 I'm a technical lead and developer in IBM's Emerging Technology group.
+I have 16 years experience in taking ideas and research projects through to proof of concept and production systems.
 I've been responsible for the successful delivery of innovation projects for **Wimbledon**, **Roland Garros**, **The US Open**, **RBS**, **Shop Direct** and **Homebase**.

-I have 16 years experience working on emerging technology, taking ideas and research projects through to proof of concept and production systems for IBM clients.
 I've gained a reputation for making things work on difficult projects in pressure situations, leading many of IBM's sports event innovation projects since 2013.
-An (unexpectedly) enjoyable part of this work has been the opportunity to mentor colleagues though these high profile projects.
+An unexpectedly enjoyable part of this work has been the opportunity to mentor colleagues though these projects.

-I believe that a successful innovation project is dependent on identifying the key problems that needs to be solved, being open to other peoples ideas, tackling the difficult parts early and finding a way to communicate what has been achieved.

 ## Skills
 The technical skills required on emerging technology projects have changed dramatically (**Javascript**, **NodeJS**, **Java**, **PHP**, **CSS**, **DB2**, **MySQL**, **Postgres**, **IBM Watson Machine Learning**, **Apache Spark**), but I've developed the ability to learn new technology quickly, particularly at a stage where it is unreliable and with little or no documentation.

 The ability to work both with a customer (presenting project pitches, running design thinking workshops, writing bids) and the development team (design, code and project management) across the full scope of a project is something I enjoy.

 ## 2001-2017 IBM Emerging Technology
 ### Wimbledon 2017